 All outstanding member commissions will be paid after the Nexcel Opt In period ends on August 1st via check.
 Please ensure that you have a valid mailing address on your account.
 This is also crucial if you decide to opt into Nexcel as all members receive their card in the mail too.

 Note: Nexcel will only accept a physical mailing address; the Nexcel Prepaid MasterCards cannot be mailed to a P.O.
 Box.

 What about my iJango email?

 Members that currently have an iJango email address can access their email by going to Hotmail.com and logging in from there.
-Your Windows Live ID is your full email address ([email protected]) and your password will stay the same.
+Your Windows Live ID is your full email address (your[email protected]) and your password will stay the same.